cartogram/rnd-summit-web-workshop/Step 4: Mutation.md

----------------------------**4:05pm (20min)**---------------------------

-explain mutation (in Grqphil, it doesnt actually work)
+# Step 4

+There is a lot of overlap between how queries and mutations work in Apollo and GraphQL.
+First let's head back to our GraphiQL interface.

+MATT EXPLAIN MUTATIONS

-Let's copy our query that we wrote and create new file in our CustomerIndex's graphql folder called CustomerUpdateMutation.graphql.
-You will instantly see a type definition show up next to the file.
+Just like before, we copy our Mutation query and create new file in our CustomerIndex's graphql folder called `CustomerUpdateMutation.graphql`.
+Again, we will instantly see a type definition show up next to the file.

+Next we follow all the same steps.

-import the graphql file at the of the component pull in a graphql HOC from utilities and compose it. pull in the generic type definition from the graphql queries utilties.
+* Import the GraphQL file at the of the `CustomerShow.tsx` component.
+* Import in a GraphQL HOC from utilities and compose it using the `compose` utility from quilt.
+* Import and use the generic type definition from the GraphQL queries utilties.

+Just like when we added our query, we had access to the `data` prop, when composing a new mutation we receive a `mutate` prop.
+This prop is a function that we can invoke to trigger our mutation.

+Often we have multiple mutations on a single React component.
+Our `graphql` HOC has a second options paramater, where we can give our mutation a name.
+Doing so allows us call `this.props.customerUpdateMutation()` to trigger our mutation.

-add the mutation to graphql.hoc with a name, and show `this.props.customerUpdateMutation()` add it to a onsubmit and add submit to the onAction, pulling that in from the FormState renderProp
+add it to a onsubmit and add submit to the onAction, pulling that in from the FormState renderProp